‘Catfish: The TV Show’ Season 6, Episode 1 ‘Shawny & Jack’ Recap [Spoilers]

 — Us Weekly (@usweekly) February 28, 2017

 The moment that Jack arrives at the park is arguably the second most shocking moments in Episode 1 of Season 6.
 Jack ends up being the man in the pictures he sent to Shawny.
 Max and Nev are shocked.
 This is when they learn Shawny wasn’t telling them the truth.
 In fact, her name isn’t even Shawny.
 Her name is Ebony and his name isn’t Jack – it is Brandon.
 And, that, isn’t even the strangest part.
-It was actually her that was catfishing “Jack.”
+It was actually Ebony that was catfishing “Jack.”
 “Jack” – who she knew was Brandon the entire time – is actually her ex-husband.
-She knew that is who she was talking to.
+She knew that is was who she was talking to.
 It was him that didn’t realize he was texting his ex-wife.

 How Did Things Work Out?